Coronavirus exposes caregiver shortage, upending lives of Wisconsin’s disabled residents

 Using an enlarged keyboard and eye gaze system, Ellingen operates her design firm, Design Wheels, from her apartment in Oshkosh, where she lived independently before the pandemic.
 That computer setup is a key component of the independent life Ellingen has fought for — a tool and lifestyle she now lacks while living with her parents.

-“I’m not able to do much work while I’m at my parents’,” Ellingen said in a 20-minute interview over Zoom.
+“I’m not able to do much work while I’m at my parents’,” Ellingen said in a Zoom interview.
 After years of using bulky communication devices to speak out loud, she now uses an app on her phone.
 She requested interview questions days in advance to offer enough time to enter responses in the app.

 Ellingen said she could not survive without caregivers to assist with her basic daily needs.